 After sharing here the first 8 best travel tips for a beginners trip to Southeast Asia, it’s time now to unveil the remaining 7 tips.
+See below:

 #9.
 Respect is gold

 Don’t lose your personal standards and believes just because you’re on vacation outside your country.
-By this I mean, show respect for each religion belief (you’ll find a large range even in a single region).
+By this we mean, show respect for each religion belief (you’ll find a large range even in a single region).
 To get inside and visit the majority of temples you’ll have to cover your shoulders and legs as well as take off your shoes, which might be awkward, but just do it, don’t question.
-Additionally and on a personal note, I avoid taking part of activities directly related to animal exploitation (elephant rides, tiger zoos, monkey entertainment, etc.).
+Additionally and on a personal note, we avoid taking part of activities directly related to animal exploitation (elephant rides, tiger zoos, monkey entertainment, etc.).
 Hot tips: Contribute to the local economy/community whenever possible.
 A small gesture of yours will deliver great impact on people’s lives.
 Remember you’re still a guest in their country, so be simple, stay humble and don’t play the crappy money buys everything superiority card.

 #10.
 It’s raining men

 SE Asia is pretty big so don’t assume high temperatures and good weather in every country.
 Even from region to region within one country you can find extremely different weather variations, from serious heat, heavy downpours, high levels of humidity to temporary typhoons.
 European summer months can be easily the worst time to visit an asian country (like Philippines).
 The southwest Monsoon usually begins between May or June reaching its pick between August and October – such as typhoon season in Vietnam or Philippines.
-Take into consideration north nd south regions temperatures and also that the Monsoon that can be quite heavy and sabotage your entire trip.
-Hot tip: Give it always a previous double check search according to the region you intend to visit.
+Take into consideration north and south regions temperatures and also that the Monsoon that can be quite heavy and sabotage your entire trip.
+Hot tip: Give it always a previous double check according to the region you intend to visit.
 Malaysia, Indonesia and Singapore are pretty stable throughout the entire year with their tropical equatorial climate but Thailand weather can be quite outrageous.

 #11.
 Don’t get thirsty